-- The spouse of the consumer
+- The spouse of the person needing support

 **Effective 10/1/14, Charles Lea Center will act as the Household Employer Agent for the Employers of Record and prepare payroll, employment tax returns and process the withholding, deposit and payment of the associated employment taxes for the Employers of Record.
 Respite Caregivers/Household Employees are not employees of Charles Lea Center nor Babcock Center.